- Born: 1800 Baptised 25 Dec 1800 in Ditcheat, Somerset

 Sq Pole = 30¼ sq yards [often simply referred to as a Pole or Perch in land measurement]

 In John’s last census in 1881 he was living with his married daughter dressmaker Mary Cox.
-Sarah had married William A Court, his aunt is still alive and they have no children.
+Sarah had married William A Court whose aunt was still alive and they have no offspring.

 John died on 10 January 1891 and his funeral was held on 15 January at Ditcheat.
 His probate record states: